Adjudica.AI — Glass Box Solutions, Inc.

 Exercise heightened scrutiny when:

-- AI output contradicts your initial analysis
+- AI output contradicts your initial analysis or the prior panel QME's findings

-- Sources are not available for verification
+- Source citations are not available for verification

 6. Professional Responsibility Resources